 Over 4,000 middle- and high-school-aged youth are entrusted to the care of New York City through the foster care system, and approximately 600-700 age out of the system each year without a consistent adult to rely on.

 Fair Futures is a coalition of child welfare agencies, non-profits, foundations, advocates and young adults working to ensure we fulfill our promise to New York City’s foster youth.
-We are calling on the City and State to make an annual investment beginning in the FY 2020 budget, which allowed all 26 foster care agencies citywide to begin implementing the Fair Futures model.
+We successfully advocated for a $10 million investment in the FY 2020 budget, which allowed all 26 foster care agencies citywide to begin implementing the Fair Futures model.
 In order to serve all NYC foster youth from 6th grade through age 26, we are now advocating for the City to baseline its initial $10 million funding and provide full funding of $50 million alongside the State.

-Providing foster youth access to long-term coaching and robust academic, career development, and independent living supports is a proven strategy for increasing graduation rates and post-secondary enrollment, preventing system involvement, and helping youth get on a pathway to becoming self-sufficient, successful adults.
-At two NY foster care agencies that have already implemented similar comprehensive programs, nearly 90% of participants who are 21 years old have a high school diploma or equivalency, significantly higher than that of the population who cannot access these supports.
-However, this coaching model currently only reaches 12% of NYC foster youth.
+Providing foster youth access to long-term coaching and robust academic, career development, and independent living supports is a proven strategy for increasing graduation rates and post-secondary enrollment, preventing system involvement, and helping youth get on a pathway to becoming successful adults.
+At two NY foster care agencies that have already implemented similar comprehensive programs, over 90% of participants achieve a high school diploma or equivalency by age 26, significantly higher than that of the population who cannot access these supports.